stevekrouse/WoofJS/README.md

 WoofJS is a JavaScript framework for making games developed with :heart: by [The Coding Space](http://thecodingspace.com).

+If you're new to JavaScript, [you may want to read this](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/ch1.md).

 ## Getting Started

 We reccomend you clone this JSBin to get started: [https://jsbin.com/lekovu/edit?js,output](https://jsbin.com/lekovu/edit?js,output)